-Our tip: Enjoy the Syrian specialties of Damascus and then enjoy a good coffee across the street in the courtyard of Vary.
+Our tip: Enjoy the Syrian specialities of Damascus and then enjoy a good coffee across the street in the courtyard of Vary.

 Leipzig Tip #7: Leipzig University

-In the middle of the city center is the main campus of Leipzig University, the Alma Mater Lipsiensis.
+In the middle of the city centre is the main campus of Leipzig University, the Alma Mater Lipsiensis.